deohs/coders/demos/models/bootstrapping/chicago_pollution.md

 ## Define a function to run models

-Define a function to run models and return a data frame of model results.
+Define a function to run models and return a dataframe of model results.

 ```r